justinleewells/origami/README.md

 # origami
-`origami` is a lightweight, modular game engine built on top of SDL3.
+`origami` is a lightweight, modular C++ game engine built on top of SDL3.

 # Instructions